haung-hangdian/WiMuTH-Framework/README.md

   <img src="https://github.com/haung-hangdian/WiMuTH-Framework/blob/main/tables/Extension_of_the_number_of_MaHS_table.png" width="400" height="120">
 </p>

-<p align="center">Fig 4.
-Ablation experiments on key components of WiMuTH Framework on the NIRS-IVUS dataset.</p>
+<p align="center">Fig 9.
+Ablation experiments on extension of the number of MaHS on the NIRS-IVUS dataset.</p>

 #### Hyperparameter of WCSR's order